maiskt/hackathon.github.io/07-Mobile-Money.Rmd

 + 1=Yes
 + 0=No

+Notes:

+* For 2013 data, questions asking about awareness of the *concept* of mobile money were not asked.

 ## AWARE_MM_PROVIDER
 Mobile money provider awareness: counts respondents who know at least one mobile money provider.